artur-ciocanu/launch.en/help/api/callbacks.md

 ## Delete a callback

-You can update a callback by including its ID in the path of a DELETE request.
+You can delete a callback by including its ID in the path of a DELETE request.

 **API format**